 I’ll illustrate this in an example below, but the opportunity to sell directly to your readers on social media comes with improved profit margins.
 Earning more money from your sales shouldn’t be the reason to use social selling techniques though.

-The profitability of selling on social is important because it means you can earn a comparable amount compared to retail channels.
+The profitability of selling on social is important because it means you can worry less about volume and more about building long-term relationships.
 Where you sell your book is never an either/or proposition.
 You can and should sell your book on as many channels as you can.
 There’s no one print-on-demand service or ecommerce service that will perfectly meet all your needs.

 So if you know you’ll sell more copies on Amazon at a lower return, that’s okay.
-You can also sell on social media and your own website to those dedicated buyers who want to support you.
+You can (and should) still sell on social media and your own website to those dedicated buyers who want to support you.
 And when you do, your profit margin will be that much better!

 |Revenue||$9.45 (100%)||$7.04 (60%)|

 This assumes the buyer isn’t using Amazon Prime for free shipping, which would make the Amazon version more affordable for the reader.
 But you still earn $2.41 more per sale when you keep all the revenue.
 That means you can sell on social media and compete with Amazon pricing—a key factor when you think about the many benefits of selling to your readers on your terms and not a retailer’s.

 Okay, so how do you sell your book through social media?